alakajam-team/alakajam/articles/faq.md

 People who opt out of a category still have to follow the same rules regarding third-party assets.

-## <a name="feedback-intro"></a>What is the Feedback Score?
+## <a name="karma-intro"></a>What is Karma?

-The Feedback Score is a score attached to your game, calculated to decide who appears first in the search results.
+The *karma* is a score attached to your game, calculated to decide what appears first in the search results.
 The more ratings & comments you give, the higher your score!
 The more ratings & comments you receive, the lower it gets.
 The goal is simply to help reward the people who are active during the ratings phase.

 If you are entering a competitive division, make sure to rate & comment enough games, or your entry might stay hidden in the results and you might not get enough ratings for an official ranking.

-## <a name="feedback"></a>How is the Feedback Score calculated?
+## <a name="karma"></a>How is karma calculated?

-Alakajam's Feedback Score uses a secret recipe transmitted from father to son since 50 generations!
+Alakajam's karma uses a secret recipe transmitted from father to son since 50 generations!
 Its details are kept vague on purpose, but you might want to know that:

 * Both ratings & comments make you gain points
 * Unranked entries are worth **as many points** as Solo/Team ones, despite the lack of ratings.
 * Each team member gains points independently.
-That means two team members can rate the same game, and both of them will make the feedback score increase.
+That means two team members can rate the same game, and both of them will make their game's karma increase.
 * Very short, effortless comments gain fewer points.

 The general rule being: don't overthink it, just spend a nice time playing & reviewing games!